 Almost 50% of the UK’s international trade is with the other 27 countries of the EU (EU27).
 Businesses that trade directly or indirectly with the EU27 will be affected by Brexit and should plan for the impact on their operations.

-The general advice to plan for a no-deal Brexit as far as is possible still stands.
+The advice from the Government then is to plan for a no-deal Brexit as far as is possible.

 What will happen post-Brexit?

 After leaving the EU (and after any transitional period), customs procedures for trading with the other EU countries will fall in line with procedures for trading with the rest of the world.

 Goods leaving the UK for an EU country will have to have an export declaration before they are cleared for export.